dima-brook/w3f_application/elrond_bridge.md

 #### Transaction Award
 The participating validators will be awarded the transaction fees on one condition:</br>

-A validator must respond fast enough to appear in the BFT treshold in the target blockchain (this measure stimulates the validators to use fast and highly efficient servers).
+A validator must respond fast enough to appear in the BFT threshold in the target blockchain (this measure stimulates the validators to use fast and highly efficient servers).

 The participating validators will be awarded a share of the transaction fee, calculated like so:</br>